sagarvadodaria/Freemailer/README.md

 —  Submit email contents into the Queue as below and let Freemailer do the rest for you.

-Prerequiste
+**Prerequiste**

 1. MailGun account (if you dont have one and want to send free email, just signup for free)

 2. Azure Storage Queue with name "emailqueue," where you will post your email content and details

-How to Integrate
+**How to Integrate**

-1. Add below keys and connection string in the web.config of your website.
+1 Add below keys and connection string in the web.config of your website.
 You may choose to directly add the below keys using Azure portal via configure tab
 ```
     <connectionstrings>
         <add name="AzureWebJobsDashboard" connectionstring="DefaultEndpointsProtocol=https;AccountName=yourStore;AccountKey=yourkey" />